BlinkTagInc/gtfs-to-geojson/README.md

     gtfs-to-geojson --skipImport

-## Processing very large GTFS files.
+## Processing very large GTFS files

 By default, node has a memory limit of 512 MB or 1 GB.
 If you have a very large GTFS file, use the `max-old-space-size` option.
 For example to allocate 12 GB: